The 1-Day Divorce Program

 Collaborative Law Corporation (BC) is home of the “1-Day Divorce” – a faster, kinder, collaborative and cost-efficient no-court divorce option.
-Online across BC and in-person family mediation options are available.
+Online across BC and in-person in Nanaimo, Vancouver, and in Kelowna.

 Most people don’t need to go to court after separation.

-In fact, court can be a costly, hostile and slow way to resolve property division, children and support issues.
+In fact, court can be an extremely costly, hostile and slow way to resolve property division, children and support issues.

 We now offer the 1-Day Divorce program in British Columbia – another option for people wanting to resolve child and property division issues amicably, quickly, and cost-effectively.
 Suitable for separating married and common law couples.

 How Does it Work?

 The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
 The model designed by Chartered Mediator and Lawyer Nick Greer uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

-Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms.
+Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms and in the Okanagan.
 Break-out rooms are available and the parties can begin in different rooms if required.
-An experienced family lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
+We work with the participants to identify issues find solutions to post-separation issues.
 An evaluative mediation approach is used, with the family mediator actively suggesting options to the parties.

-At our office, family lawyer and mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations in the last 10 years.
+At our mediation centre, family lawyer and Chartered Mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations.

 We are neutral in the process.
-None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer legal advice.
-The neutral participants are solely focused on helping the parties reach a resolution.
+None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer independent legal advice.
+The neutral participants are solely focused on helping both parties reach a resolution.